-ThinServer hosts an internal HTTPS server, which is leveraged for delivery of some larger modules when enabled.
-The HTTPS server must be enabled in order to use the API endpoints.
-When connecting to the API, the HTTPS server certificate must be installed to have a secure communication.
+ThinServer hosts an internal HTTPS server, which can be leveraged for the boot process instead of TFTP.
+Also, the HTTPS server must be enabled in order to use the API endpoints.
+For connection to the API, the HTTPS server certificate must be installed to have secure communication.
 The certificate can be generated in ThinManager and installed in the directory where your web browser is directed to look for certificates.
 The default for many web browsers is the Trusted Root Certification Authorities directory.

-The Syslog Client Certificate allows for secure connections when the syslog logging is enabled.
-For more information, see SysLog Configuration Page on page 584.
+The Syslog Client Certificate allows for secure connections when syslog logging is enabled.
+For more information, see SysLog Configuration Page on page 598.